 [XI.
 26-31] Whatever is written, he [the dikastas] shall rule on; the dikastas shall give judgment (dikazei) as it is written, according to witnesses or oaths [of denial]; but in other matters he shall himself take an oath and decide (homnunta krinei) according to the pleas.

 According to this reading, in any legal dispute, the dikastas must apply a two-stage test for decision.
-First, if the law covers the dispute, he ought to make his ruling “bound strictly to the wording of the law and the testimony of witness”.”
+First, if the law covers the dispute, he ought to make his ruling “bound strictly to the wording of the law and the testimony of witness.”
 Only in cases where this is not possible for any reason, then must he decide the case (krinein) according to his discretion.
 It might be impossible to rule according to the law if the matter at stake is not covered in the written law, or because witnesses are not available (and the defendant will not take an oath of denial), as stated explicitly in the case of the dispute over slave ownership (clause I. 17-24 cited above).

 A different translation is offered by Gagarin of the same clause: